A guide for spiritual seekers, leaders, and companions

 Reflective Questions:

-Are there some “certainties” that might be useful to surrender / let go of?
+Are there some “certainties” or identity labels that might be useful to surrender / let go of?

 Is this a Winter season that will pass?
 What might Spring look like for you?